-- 1. Compare calculation outcomes to comparable projects, simple estimation methods, and energy end-use consumption for reasonableness.
-Assess that outcomes are consistent with data from comparable projects.
+- 1. Compare calculation outcomes to comparable projects, and simple estimation methods for reasonableness.
 If not consistent with comparable projects, provide reasons why the project under consideration is different. - 2.
-Compare calculation outcomes based on experience (including, for example, benchmarking data capturing the performance of reasonably comparable buildings) for individual measures and for the project as a whole.
-These guidelines must be expressed in terms of savings as a percentage of building energy use and system-level energy usage. - 3.
 Clearly document all sources used for inputs and assumptions, formulas, and methodology.

-- Qualifications of the person(s) performing the savings calculations. - Documentation must include all factors that were considered to create the savings calculation estimates. - Specific documentation requirements include, without limitation: - Workbooks, spreadsheets and other calculation tools used for the savings estimates. - Weather file that was used for temperature bin calculations or regression analysis. - Basis for cost estimates, including, if applicable, scope of work upon which bid packages are based, and bid packages. - If applicable, bids by trade with the breakouts described in pricing (see above). - Savings calculation results. - A quality control statement indicating the findings of a review of calculation results against data from comparable projects.
+- Qualifications of the person(s) performing the savings calculations. - Documentation must include all factors that were considered to create the savings calculation estimates. - Specific documentation requirements include, without limitation: - Workbooks, spreadsheets and other calculation tools used for the savings estimates. - Weather file that was used for temperature bin calculations or regression analysis, if relevant. - Assessment of any interactive effects, if relevant. - Basis for cost estimates, including, if applicable, scope of work upon which bid packages are based, and bid packages. - If applicable, bids by trade with the breakouts described in pricing (above). - Savings calculation results. - A quality control statement indicating the findings of a review of calculation results against data from comparable projects.
 Savings should be expressed as a percentage of energy end-use consumption.